pjotrp/deploy/README.md

-Deployment system for servers and home directories.
-In conjuction with GNU Guix and (perhaps) the common workflow langauge (CWL) essentially a replacement for Puppet, Chef, Cfengine, Cfruby, GNU stow, etc.  See the doc/design.org document for more.
+This is a 'declarative' deployment system for servers and home directories.
+In conjuction with GNU Guix and (perhaps) GWL and the common workflow langauge (CWL) essentially a replacement for Puppet, Chef, Cfengine, Cfruby, GNU stow, etc.  See the doc/design.org document for more.

 Historic note: at the time of Cfruby I decided that Cfruby was to be one of my last `large' software projects.
 How these things come to haunt you!
 Cfruby is showing its age and now Deploy is bound to be a large project, again.
+Well, maybe not. if I keep it minimalistic.

 More information can be found in the
 [design document](https://github.com/pjotrp/deploy/blob/master/doc/design.org).